 Sung Andrew Kim

-Sung Hyun "Andrew" Kim joins the Walter H. Shorenstein Asia-Pacific Research Center (APARC) as a William J. Perry Visiting Scholar through the Winter quarter of 2019.
-Kim, who recently retired as a senior intelligence officer from the Central Intelligence Agency after 28 years of service, is the outgoing assistant director of the CIA's Korea Mission Center, where he helped secure the foundation for the Trump-Kim summit of June 2018.
+Sung Hyun "Andrew" Kim is a visiting scholar at the Walter H. Shorenstein Asia-Pacific Research Center (APARC) through December 2019.
+Previously he was William J. Perry visiting scholar at APARC.
+Kim, who retired from the Central Intelligence Agency in 2018 as a senior intelligence officer after 28 years of service, was assistant director of the CIA's Korea Mission Center, where he helped secure the foundation for the Trump-Kim summit of June 2018.
 At Stanford, he will contribute to studies of current North Korea diplomacy in comparison to previous negotiations with the DPRK, a research scope that he refers to as "U.S.-DPRK summit of the century and the tide of history."
 Kim will also participate in policy engagement regarding North Korea issues through Shorenstein APARC and its Korea Program.

 Kim established the CIA's Korea Mission Center in April 2017 in response to a presidential initiative to address North Korea's longstanding threat to global security.
 As part of his role as head of the Mission Center, he managed and guided CIA Korean analysts in providing strategic and tactical analytic products for a range of policymakers.
 He accompanied CIA Director and then Secretary of State Mike Pompeo to Pyongyang in meeting with the North Korean leader Kim Jong Un several times.
 Formerly he served as the Agency's associate deputy director for operations and technology, leading all efforts to update operational technology and incorporate a state-of-the-art doctrine into CIA training curricula.